peteroupc/peteroupc.github.io/random.md

 <a id=Nondeterministic_Sources></a>
 ### Nondeterministic Sources

-A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ for random number generation.<sup>[**(3)**](#Note3)</sup>  Examples of nondeterministic sources are&mdash;
+A cryptographic RNG ultimately relies on one or more _nondeterministic sources_ for random number generation.<sup>[**(3)**](#Note3)</sup>

-- disk access timings,
-- timings of keystrokes and other input device interactions,
-- thermal noise, and
-- the output generated with A. Seznec's technique called hardware volatile entropy gathering and expansion (HAVEGE), provided a high-resolution counter is available.

-RFC 4086, "Randomness Requirements for Security", section 3, contains a survey of nondeterministic sources.

 A value called _entropy_ measures how hard it is to predict a nondeterministic source's output, compared to ideal random data; this is generally the size in bits of the ideal random data.
 (For example, a 64-bit output with 32 bits of entropy is as hard to predict as an ideal random 32-bit data block.)
 NIST SP 800-90B recommends _min-entropy_ as the entropy measure and also details how nondeterministic sources can be used for information security.
-See also section 2 of RFC 4086.
+See also RFC 4086, "Randomness Requirements for Security", section 2.

 If a cryptographic RNG implementation uses a PRNG, the output of the strongest nondeterministic source used to derive a seed ought to have as many bits of entropy as the _security strength_.
 If the implementation does not use a PRNG, the output of the strongest nondeterministic source used to derive an RNG output ought to have as many bits of entropy as the RNG output's size in bits.